djhackersdev/bemanitools/doc/iidxhook/README.md

 emulation and various patches to run these games on non BemaniPC hardware and newer Windows versions.

+The hook libraries must be bootstrapped either using [inject](../inject.md) or [launcher](../launcher.md) depending on the version you want to run.
+Further instructions are given in dedicated readme files for each iidxhook version (see below).

 # Versions

 iidxhook comes in a few different flavors.
 The game and its engine changed over